brunsviga13rk/thesis/src/modelling.typ

 format @BlenderManual_glTF.
 This is due to support for the @webP extension based on the @glTF 2.0 specification @khronos_webp_ext.
 The @webP image format has the advantage of offering efficient compression, saving storage space, and wide adoption on the web.
 According to Google, @webP encoded images are about 30 % smaller when compressed than @JPEG or @PNG encoded one's equivalent visual quality @Alakuijala_2017.
+A comparsion of texture compression effectiveness is shown in @fig:compression-size.
 Compression of @webP images is based on the VP8 intra-frame encoding and offers varying levels of quality with the maximum being lossless @rfc9649.
 The crucial factor to decide on is the compression quality employed when exporting the image textures.
 Higher compression results in lower image quality.
 Blender offers configuration for this setting through the "Quality" parameter indicating the compression quality